 Master Gunnery Sergeant Jane Cross

 Chief Librarian Master Gunnery Sergeant Jane Cross joined “The President’s Own” United States Marine Band in May 1997.
-She was appointed chief librarian in September 2008.
+She was appointed chief librarian in September 2008 and Support Staff section commander in 2013.
 Master Gunnery Sgt.
 Cross began studying the clarinet at age 9.
 After graduating from Morristown-Hamblen High School East in 1993, she earned bachelor’s degrees in music and English from the University of Tennessee at Chattanooga in 1997.
 In 2003, she earned a master’s degree in library science from the University of Maryland at College Park.

 Prior to joining “The President’s Own,” Master Gunnery Sgt.
 Cross was a senior airman with the 572nd Air National Guard Band at McGhee Tyson Air National Guard Base in Knoxville, Tenn., serving as a musician and assistant librarian.